A Brush with Rush

 One of the best parts of the show for me was the fact that my friend Graehme shared the experience.
 It was his first time seeing the band and of course he was right up close.
 I know his impressions were the same as everyone else’s in the stadium: you would be hard pressed to find a more talented and professional group anywhere in the world.

 As we came to the end of the show, Graehme and I were whisked away and an interview was held with us in front of the Intuit Stadium.
 Initially the crowd watching the interview was very rowdy and kept making off colour comments and interrupting the questions.
 At one point I turned to one of the instigators and said “look, could you guys keep it down we are actually trying to make a documentary here”, everything went quiet and I think the peer pressure of the other fans kept them in check.
 The calm then gave us chance to finish the interview.
 People listening then realized what had happened and you could hear people comment in amazement of what I was describing to the cameras.
 When filming stopped people applauded and then came up and slapped me on the back and told how cool it was what I had done.
-The whole situation was immense!
+The whole situation was sublime!

 After we left the venue and had time to digest what had happened I realized a few things.
 When we do things for others it really does make a difference.
 If we do things with altruism at heart the rewards can come back in ways you would never expect.
 Finally the whole experience confirmed to me why I was and am still such a Rush fan.
 Here you have three amazing musicians who themselves have reached the pinnacle of success and are also philanthropists.
 They have not lost their human side due to fame (a very Canadian trait).
 They treated me like no other band has treated me and Rush will remain my favorite band for the remainder of the time that I am alive.

-the experience of meeting Rush is something that will be a highlight in my life.
+The experience of meeting Rush is something that will be a highlight in my life.
 When I think of the experience I cannot help but well-up and get emotional.
 Here is a band that is the third largest selling band in history with countless fans and I was singled out to meet with them and treated with VIP status.
 It turned out that Graehme knew about the plan all the time, but he did not say anything to me.
 Graehme told me after the experience that it was one of the hardest things that he had ever had to do, not telling me what was going to happen.
 Also he was so worried I would sort out what was going on when I saw the poster with their performance date written on it.
 In addition, it was the Band that had made the decision to have me at the performance after having seen the raw video for the documentary.

 The following link will take you to Trainwreck performing Danni California.